dingwoai/Multi-Task-Learning/README.md

 - Pattern-affinitive propagation across depth, surface normal and semantic segmentation.
 In *2019 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*, pages 4101–4110, 2019.
 - Mti-net: Multi-scale task interaction networks for multi-task learning.
 In *ECCV*, 2020.
 [Code](https://github.com/SimonVandenhende/Multi-Task-Learning-PyTorch)
 - Attentive Single-Tasking of Multiple Tasks.
 In *2019 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*, pages 1851–1860.
 IEEE, jun 2019.
 [Code](https://github.com/facebookresearch/astmt)
-- Adashare: Learning what to share for efficient deep multi-task learning. *ArXiv*, abs/1911.12423, 2020.
+- [NeurIPS 2020] Adashare: Learning what to share for efficient deep multi-task learning. *ArXiv*, abs/1911.12423, 2020.
+[Code](https://github.com/sunxm2357/AdaShare)
 - Mtl-nas: Task-agnostic neural architecture search towards general-purpose multi-task learning.
 In *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2020.
 [Code](https://github.com/bhpfelix/MTLNAS)
 - Many Task Learning With Task Routing.
 In*2019IEEE/CVF International Conference on Computer Vision (ICCV)*, pages 1375–1384.
 IEEE, oct 2019.

+<a name="trl"></a>
+### Task relationship learning

+- [CVPR 2018] Taskonomy: Disentangling Task Transfer Learning.
+- [CVPR 2017] Fully-Adaptive Feature Sharing in Multi-Task Networks with Applications in Person Attribute Classification.
+- [arXiv 2020] Branched multi-task networks: Deciding what layers to share.
+- [arXiv 2020] Automated Search for Resource-Efficient Branched Multi-Task Networks.
+- [arXiv 2020] Learning to Branch for Multi-Task Learning.
+- [arXiv 2020] Measuring and harnessing transference in multi-task learning, https://arxiv.org/abs/2010.15413v2
+- [ICML 2020] Which Tasks Should Be Learned Together in Multi-task Learning?, http://proceedings.mlr.press/v119/standley20a.html, [Code](https://github.com/tstandley/taskgrouping)
+- [ICLR 2021] AUXILIARY TASK UPDATE DECOMPOSITION: THE GOOD, THE BAD AND THE NEUTRAL, https://openreview.net/forum?id=1GTma8HwlYp
+  - decompose auxiliary updates into directions which help, damage or leave the primary task loss unchanged

+<a name="optim"></a>

+### Optimization Methods

 <a name="loss"></a>

-### Loss function
+#### Loss function

 - Multi-task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics. *Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition*, pages 7482–7491, 2018.
 - Auxiliary Tasks in Multi-task Learning. *arXiv*, may 2018.